pebakery/pebakery-docs/Commands/File/FileCopy.md

 # FileCopy

-Copy file.
+Copies one or more files.

-When used with wildcard, multiple files can be copied.
+Wildcards are supported, allowing multiple files to be copied at one time.

 ## Syntax